How about a "waist" pack?

 9. If you'd like to comparison shop, try this.

 That about covers it!
 (See?
-I avoided an easy pun.)
+I didn't even touch an easy hiking pun.)

 As a hiker, you should be all about protecting your knees and back.